Waterloo, Caerphilly: History

-Also sited at Waterloo was the Coates Brothers Paint works which was, together with the colliery, one of the biggest employers in the area.
+The village was also home to the Coates Brothers Paint works which was, together with the colliery, one of the biggest employers in the area.
 The company was later devolved to making inks etc., and closed in the late 1990s.
 The site was undergoing planning permission to become a housing estate but this was rejected by Caerphilly Borough County Council in 2019.
 As at 2021 no planning application exists.